Attempts of Ceylon Tobacco to Sustain Tobacco Cultivation in Sri Lanka

 Government Plan to ban Tobacco Cultivation by 2020

-CTC implemented different initiatives to promote tobacco cultivation and improve its relationship with farmers and policy makers.
+CTC implemented different initiatives to promote tobacco cultivation and influence farmers and policy makers throughout the history of tobacco cultivation in Sri Lanka.
 Some of the initiatives are described below:

-Sloping Agricultural Land Technology (SALT), is a technique introduced in The Philippines and adopted by CTC to reduce soil erosion in cultivated inclined lands.
+- Sloping Agricultural Land Technology (SALT) - Sloping Agricultural Land Technology (SALT), is a technique introduced in The Philippines.
+Reportedly, CTC adopted it in Sri Lanka to reduce soil erosion in cultivated inclined lands.
 Please refer to the page on Sloping Agricultural Land Technology (SALT) and Ceylon Tobacco for more details.

 CTC offered tours to journalists in their tobacco cultivation and SADP programme areas, receiving positive media coverage in return.
 Few examples are mentioned below: